Home

 In the autumn of 1871 ... the site [was] marked by the planting of an English elm, two English larches, two Norway spruce and the scion from a willow that had been imported from the grave of Napoleon at St. Helena.
 The group of trees was surrounded by a neat, painted board fence.
 William A. Gaither, who lived an the adjoining farm, was engaged as caretaker.

 In 1913, a 25-ton granite monument (seen here) was installed on the site, purchased by the Braddock Memorial Association.
 (One of Hannah's cousins-in-law, William A. Stone, was vice president of the association.)
-The landmark is a popular tourist stop today and is administered by the National Park Service as part of the Fort Necessity National Battlefield
+The landmark is a popular tourist stop today and is administered by the National Park Service as part of the Fort Necessity National Battlefield.

-Alexander died on March 28, 1904.
-Hannah lived as a widow for more than 2 decades and died on Aug.
-8, 1925, at the home of married daughter Grace.
+Hannah lived as a widow for more than two decades.
+Afflicted with cancer of the liver, she died on Aug.
+8, 1925, age 76, at the home of married daughter Grace.
 They are buried together at Mt.
 Washington Presbyterian Church at Chalk Hill.

+Word of her death was sent to loved ones far away.
 To attend her funeral, brother Daniel Lucas Minerd and two daughters and a son in law left their homes in Iowa to travel to Uniontown.
 It was only Daniel's second visit to Uniontown in 40 years, said a local newspaper.

 In 1925, son Edwin, a World War I veteran, was crushed to death while working on construction of the Cheat Haven Dam at Morgantown, WV.
 Grandson Edwin S. Gaither, Jr. was a staff physician at Pittsburgh's Children's Hospital, Uniontown Hospital and Aliquippa Hospital in the 1960s, and chief of radiology at the Veterans Administration Hospital in Marion, IL.

-published in 1843 in Historical Collections of the State of Pennsylvania by Sherman Day.
+Sketch of Braddock's grave published in 1843 in Historical Collections of the State of Pennsylvania by Sherman Day.